DeviaVir/zenbot/README.md

 ![screenshot](https://cloud.githubusercontent.com/assets/106763/16441892/e791744c-3d82-11e6-834e-b566d498e7e9.png)

 zenbot is an automated Bitcoin trading bot for [GDAX](https://gdax.com/).
+Its strategy is powered by a distributed [Artificial neural network](https://en.wikipedia.org/wiki/Technical_analysis#Systematic_trading) (ANN) which simulates on historical data and evolves the input parameters.
+It runs on node.js and MongoDB and is fully open-sourced.

 zenbot follows a couple human-made rules: